 Herman Miller and Vitra Eames chairs are both authentic.
 That being said, there are some design differences.

-Of the few original companies selected, only one manufacturer remains – and that is Swiss company Vitra.
+Of the few original companies selected, only one manufacturer remains – and that is the Swiss company Vitra.

 It’s actually very easy to tell the two styles apart.
 Just as you’d expect, Herman Miller’s version of the chair is ever so slightly closer to the original 1956 design.
 You can easily spot the difference by looking at the base.